GCuser99/SeleniumVBA/dev/av/test2/README.md

-This version removes the following functionality from SeleniumVBA for AV false-positive testing:
+This version modifies the following functionality from SeleniumVBA for AV false-positive testing:

-* Logging
-* SendKeysToOS
 * MS VBScript Regular Expression 5.5 reference removed
+* All tests removed